AhKose/Dental_Segmentation/README.md

 ---
 ## Overview

 This repository contains the implementation of a U-Net-based deep learning model to segment tooth images.
 U-Net is a convolutional neural network that excels in biomedical image segmentation tasks.
-This project demonstrates the entire pipeline from data preprocessing and augmentation to model training and evaluation.
+This project demonstrates the entire pipeline from data preprocessing to model training and evaluation.

 ## Features